 Today is our daughter Corinna’s birthday.

 The morning was windy and cloudy.
 Finally I got a relative strong GSM signal and the data connection started working again although rather slowly.
 So, I did get several forecasts.
-The best I could make out of them is that there predict a lull in the strong wind around 2 AM.
+The best I could make out of them is that they predicted a lull in the strong wind around 2 AM.
 I will continue to monitor the weather and if the local wind is indeed down I may depart at around 1 AM for Kea.
 It is 5 M from here to the Tinos-Andros channel where the wind accelerates.
 It should be less strong once we are W of the channel.
 We shall see.

 Later, after some more swimming and weather monitoring and taking into account that the wind here has been under force 4 for several hours I changed my plan.
-I decided instead of departing in the early hours tomorrow to depart instead in the evening and cross the channel between Tinos and Andros, where I expected the stronger winds and larger waves, during daylight and the head almost due west to Vourkari in Kea.
+I decided instead of departing in the early hours tomorrow to depart instead in the evening and cross the channel between Tinos and Andros, where I expected the stronger winds and larger waves, during daylight and then head almost due west to Vourkari in Kea.
 Since I am familiar with Vourkari arriving there in the early hours should be no problem.

 With a plan decided I prepared to depart and did so.
 The anchor was up by 1755.
 While here in Ayia Thalassa it was calm, after exiting the cove the waves were very large, and of course, they were on Thetis’ nose.
 I motored slowly to minimize banging on a heading of 295.
 The wind was about 18 knots from the WNW.
 After 4 very difficult miles we finally were able to turn on a heading of 274 to transit the Tinos-Andros channel.
 In the channel the waves were less ferocious.
 After exiting the channel the wind was 22-15 knots WNW.
 I opened part of the headsail and for a while we were doing better then 7 knots of speed.
 But this happy state did not last.
 The wind kept changing direction now from the WSW and back to WNW.
 I had to roll in the unhappy sail and continue motoring.